Fluorescence-Tools/chisurf/docs/user_documentation/manual.rst

 Before creation of a new fit the user has to choose the experiment type.
-Depending on the experiment type and the experimental-setup assicuated to the experiment type the content within the group-box “Load data” changes (compare Fig. 2).
+Depending on the experiment type and the experimental-setup associated to the experiment type the content within the group-box “Load data” changes (compare Fig. 2).

 Datasets